Jchips/api-server/README.md

 - `npm start`

 #### Features / Routes

+- What was your key takeaway?

+    My key takeaway is that making a collection makes it easier to make changes to the CRUD operations if something changes, so that I don't have to edit every individual route file for any minor change.

 - GET : `/food` - Fetches all the food
 - GET : `/food/:id` - Fetches specific food